Doist/sqs-workers/README.md

 ## Working with contexts

-Context which is implicitly passed to the worker via the job message.
-Can be used there for logging or profiling purposes, for example.
+Context is implicitly passed to the worker via the job message and can be used for logging or profiling purposes.

 Usage example.